hmc-cs111-spring2016/regular-expressions/reflection.md

 The most difficult part of implementing these operators was to realize where I needed to put the code.
 I knew that I wanted to combine two regular expressions with the binary operators but was uncertain if I should be doing so in `Union` and `Concat` objects or not.
 I eventually understood that these could just be declared as methods in the `RegularExpression` class since each of the case classes extends this class.

+One interesting thing that I discovered while implementing implicit conversions is that the empty string is treated like a single character in Scala.
+My conversion from string to regular expression involves recursion through each character in the string.
+The base case was `EPSILON` since I thought that the empty string would be counted as a string.
+However, I discovered through testing in Program.scala that this base case is unnecessary.
+The empty string is not processed by this implicit conversion and the base case is never needed.
+As a result of this discovery, I changed the base case for this conversion to checking for a string of length 1.

 ## Which operators were most difficult to implement and why?

 The repetition operator was the most difficult to implement because I forgot that arguments could be passed into methods through curly braces.
 Once I started looking at this operator as a `RegularExpression` that took one argument, I understood how to go about solving the problem.
 However, it took me a while to implement it.
 I wanted to modify `RegularExpression` so that it could take an optional argument, that being the number of times it should be repeated.